2-Can/HarryRogersWoollett_T2A2/readme.md

-# Song of The Year API
+# Song of The Year API - Harry RW 13184

 ## Identification of the problem you are trying to solve by building this particular app.
 Why is it a problem that needs solving?
 In many forms of entertainment, communities like to come together at the end of each year and discuss what art made an impact over the last 12 months.
 For avid music listeners it can be a real hassle keeping track of what you listen to, what's worth revisiting and what can be tossed away.
 So often after these discussions occur one will think "I can't believe I forgot to mention (x, y or z)!".
 Written notes get damaged or lost, and digitising them ends up with notes spread out over a million different notes apps.
 By using the Song of The Year API, users can upload the tracks they listen to, add them to unique playlists AND leave comments on other users' playlists to facilitate discussions -  all in one convenient location.